Vishwas1/pki-auth/README.md

 # PKI-Auth

-A Password less authentication protocol built using PKI and Linked Data Signature to securely authenticate and protect user data.
+A Password less authentication protocol built using PKI and Linked Data Signature to securely authenticate users into websites and protect their data.
 The protocol accomplishes the following two goals:

 > How passworldless solution can be implemented using Public Key Infrastructue and become better alternative of password based authentications.